- Facts to Know

 Protecting yourself from chlamydia requires the same care and attention needed to prevent other sexually transmitted diseases (STDs).
 If you have already been infected, you should be vigilant in preventing reinfection, which can increase your risk of infertility.

 Also know that your risk for chlamydia infection increases with the more sexual partners you have.
-If you are sexually active and 25 years of age or younger, or if you are older but have any risk factors for chlamydia, you should ask your provider to test you at least once a year.
-Risk factors include being young and sexually active, having multiple sex partners, and having previous infection with other STDs.
+If you are sexually active and under 25 years of age, or if you are older but have any risk factors for chlamydia, you should ask your provider to test you at least once a year.
+Risk factors include being young and sexually active, having multiple sex partners and having previous infection with other STDs.

 - Reduce your number of sex partners.

 - Use only water-based lubricants.
 Oil-based lubricants such as petroleum jelly and vegetable shortening can destroy condoms.
 If you decide to use a spermicide along with a condom, it is preferable to use spermicide in the vagina according to manufacturer's instructions.
-As of December 2007, the U.S. Food and Drug Administration (FDA) mandated a new warning for the labels of over-the-counter vaginal contraceptives that contain the spermicide nonoxynol-9.
-The warning states that vaginal contraceptives containing nonoxynol-9 do not protect against infection from HIV (human immunodeficiency virus, the AIDS virus) or other STDs.
-The FDA's warning also advises consumers that the use of vaginal contraceptives containing nonoxynol-9 can increase vaginal irritation, which may increase the possibility of transmitting the AIDS virus and other STDs from infected partners.
+The U.S. Food and Drug Administration (FDA) requires a warning on the labels of over-the-counter vaginal contraceptives that contain the spermicide nonoxynol-9.
+The warning states that vaginal contraceptives containing nonoxynol-9 do not protect against infection from HIV/AIDs or other STDs.
+The FDA's warning also advises consumers that the use of vaginal contraceptives containing nonoxynol-9 can increase vaginal irritation, which may increase the possibility of transmitting HIV and other STDs from infected partners.

 Facts to Know

-2. Studies have shown that routine chlamydia screening and treatment can significantly reduce the incidence of lower genital tract chlamydia, as well as pelvic inflammatory disease, ectopic pregnancy, chronic pelvic pain and infertility.
+2. Studies have shown that routine chlamydia screening and treatment can significantly reduce the incidence of lower genital tract chlamydia, as well as PID, ectopic pregnancy, chronic pelvic pain and infertility.

-3. Up to 95 percent of infected females and 90 percent of infected males have no symptoms of chlamydia, and the majority of cases go undiagnosed.
+3. An estimated 70 percent to 95 percent of infected females and 90 percent of infected males have no symptoms of chlamydia, and the majority of cases go undiagnosed.

-5. Research has shown that females infected with chlamydia are up to five times more at risk of acquiring HIV than females not infected.
+5. Research has shown that females infected with chlamydia are significantly more at risk of acquiring HIV than females not infected.

-6. It is estimated that up to 30 percent of females not treated for chlamydia will develop pelvic inflammatory disease (PID).
-PID increases a woman's chances of infertility, chronic pelvic pain or life-threatening ectopic pregnancy.
+6. It has been estimated that 10 percent to 15 percent of females not treated for chlamydia will develop PID.
+Left untreated, PID may lead to infertility, chronic pelvic pain or life-threatening ectopic pregnancy.

-8. The rate of chlamydia among African-American females was more than seven times higher than the rate among Caucasians in 2011, according to the Centers for Disease Control and Prevention.
+8. According to CDC, the rate of chlamydia among African-American females is 5.9 times higher than the rate among Caucasians.

 Questions to Ask